jeng/CSharpPAIP/Ch4/README.md

     % time ./permute one two three four five six seven eight nine ten > /dev/null 15.21s user 0.01s system 99% cpu 15.242 total

 The C version has some optimizations that could be added to the C# versions.
 It outputs the result when found, instead of storing all of them and returning.
 It also permutes the indexes of a look up table.
-This keeps it from have multiple copies of the objects in memory.
+This keeps it from having multiple copies of the objects in memory.

     % time ./permute one two three four five six seven eight nine ten eleven > /dev/null 189.46s user 0.10s system 99% cpu 3:09.82 total